DannyDzNuts/acoro/terms_of_service.md

 - Illegal content or activities.
 - Sexually explicit, violent, hateful, or otherwise harmful material.
 - Content that infringes on intellectual property rights.
-- Content that violates Discord’s or YouTube’s Terms of Service.
+- Content that violates Discord’s, YouTube’s, or Steam’s Terms of Service.

 Violations may result in removal of content, suspension of access, or reporting to Discord.